Characterization of a peculiar Einstein Probe transient EP240408a: an exotic gamma-ray burst or an abnormal jetted tidal disruption event?: Discussion

 In Figure \ref{fig:grbplat} we compare the rest frame duration and luminosity of X-ray plateaus observed from both short and long GRBs to EP240408a.
 EP240408a is an outlier and would have the longest plateau ever discovered from a GRB, even longer than the class of ultralong GRBs (e.g., GRBs 060729, 101225A, 121027A, 130925A, 141121A), which are though to have the longest lasting central engines \citep[e.g.,][]{Levan2014,Cucchiara2015}.
 However, the major difference from ultralong GRBs is the lack of energetic $\approx$\,$10^{54-55}$ erg (isotropic-equivalent) gamma-ray emission.

 The lack of gamma-rays is hard, though not impossible, to explain in the context of a GRB.
 For example, an off-axis viewing angle would decrease the observed, line-of-sight (isotropic-equivalent) energy of the GRB, potentially allowing for consistency with the upper limits in Figure \ref{fig:grb}, which are compared to a sample of on-axis bursts.
-An additional, and quite relevant, impact of viewing a GRB off-axis is a likely decrease in the observed peak energy $E_\textrm{p}$ towards soft X-rays (assuming $E_\textrm{p}$ is constant in the comoving frame), though this will depend on the exact Lorentz factor profile of the jet.
+An additional, and quite relevant, impact of viewing a GRB off-axis is a likely decrease in the observed peak energy $E_\textrm{p}$ towards soft X-rays (assuming $E_\textrm{p}$ is constant in the comoving frame; see, e.g., \citealt{Parsotan2024} for a discussion of the results of numerical simulations, and \citealt{Fan2023,Gao2024} for discussions on the observational impact), though this will depend on the exact Lorentz factor profile of the jet.
 The obvious alternative is a low gamma-ray efficiency, which could be either an impact of an off-axis viewing angle \citep{BeniaminiNakar2019,BBPG2020,Gill2020,OConnor2024} or due to inefficient breakout of the jet from the progenitor star(s).

 The tension between the length of the X-ray plateau of EP240408a and those of the larger sample (Figure \ref{fig:grbplat}) can also be reduced if EP240408a is seen off-axis.
 An off-axis viewing angle delays the arrival of radiation to the observer and can extend this phase \citep[e.g.,][]{Nakar2002,Panaitescu2003,vanEerten2010}.
 This would also produce less luminous X-ray emission compared to the on-axis cases shown in Figure \ref{fig:grb} (right panel), which would likely require a very nearby event as far off-axis angles are strongly disfavored for the observed cosmological GRB sample \citep[e.g.,][]{Ryan15,Matsumoto2019a,OConnor2024}.